 The right way to evaluate between a one-time license vs. a subscription isn’t “which is cheaper.”

 When buying digital signage software, the two models look comparable on a quote, but they’re priced differently because they bundle responsibility differently.
-It should be aligned with your rollout pace, your internal ownership capacity, your control and compliance needs, and how predictable you need spending to be as the network grows.
+It should be aligned with your rollout pace, your internal ownership capacity, your control and compliance needs, and how predictable you need spending to be as the network grows

 A one-time license (often paired with on-premise deployment) is usually an upfront purchase of software rights.
 In signage, it’s still commonly priced per screen or per player.